A generalized Kervaire Problem in stable homotopy groups of spheres: The Hopf invariant one element

-Take an arbitrary skew-section in the left-hand side of the formula and let us prove that the algebraic number of transversal intersection points of this skew-section with the subbundle of the codimension $2^l-1$, generated by skew-sections in the right-hand side of the formula is an even integer.
-This is following from the the facts: the skew-section (in fact, this skew-section a skew-section line bundle (this is a copy of $\kappa_1$) is a pull-back from $\hat{N}^{2^l-1} \setminus \hat{K}^{2^l-3}$ (including a boundary of the lateral handle); the codimension $2^{l-1}$ familly of cross-sections is a pull-back bundle from the same base manifold.
-This proves the formula (\ref{o}).
-Denote the value of this obstruction by $o(\Psi_1)=2k$, $k \in \Z$.
+For an arbitrary special skew-framing the parity of points in this intersection set is calculated using $\hat{\psi}_2$, because an arbitrary two skew-sections of the stabilized normal bundle are isotopic.
+A number of intersection points of a last (which is not normalized) skew-section in the marked family with the marked subbundle is even.
+A set of intersection points of the section $\psi_2$ with the marked subbundle is represented by an even number of pairs, points in each pair is covered a corresponding intersection point of the section $\hat{\psi}_2$.
+Singes in a pair coincides.
+The formula (\ref{o}) is proved.

+Denote the value of this obstruction by $o(\Psi_2)=4k$, $k \in \Z$.
 Consider the standard immersion $f: S^{2^l-1} \looparrowright \R^{2^{l+1}-2}$ with the only self-intersection point.
 For the immersion $f$ a stable framing is well-defined, this stable skew-framing can be considered as the corresponding stable skew-framing.
-For this skew-framing $\Xi^{st}$ we get: $o(\Xi^{st})=\pm 1$, where a sign is related of a coorientation of the standard immersion $f$.
-Take an even $-2k$ algebraic copies of the skew-framed immersion $f$, join this copies to the immersion $(\phi_1,\Psi_1)$, we get a stably skew-framed immersion $(\phi_2,\Psi_2)$ with $o(\Psi_2)=0$, which is connected in its stably skew-framing cobordism class.
+For this skew-framing $\Xi^{st}$ we get: $o(\Xi^{st})=\pm 2$, where a sign is related of a coorientation of the standard immersion $f$.
+Take an even $-2k$ algebraic copies of the skew-framed immersion $f$, join this copies to the immersion $(\phi_2,\Psi_2)$, we get a stably skew-framed immersion $(\phi_2,\Psi_2)$ with $o(\Psi_2)=0$, which is connected in its stably skew-framing cobordism class.
 As the result, we get a skew-framed immersion $\phi_3 : N_3^{2^l-1} \looparrowright \R^{2^{l+1}-2}$ with an odd number of self-intersection points.
 Theorem \ref{Th1} is proved.